-In order to ensure that our tap water is safe to drink, the State and the EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-The population served by the Bethpage Water District during 2021 was 28,100.
-The total amount of water withdrawn from the aquifer in 2021 was 1.43 billion gallons, of which approximately 91 percent was billed directly to consumers.
-The remaining 9 percent of total pumpage was used for flushing, lost to system breaks and leaks, used for system testing, and lost to inefficient water meter readings.
+In order to ensure that our tap water is safe to drink, the New York State Department of Health (NYSDOH) and the U.S. Environmental Protection Agency (EPA) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The NYSDOH and the U.S. Food and Drug Administration (FDA) establish limits for contaminants in bottled water which must provide the same protection for public health.
+The population served by the Bethpage Water District during 2022 was 28,100.
+The total amount of water withdrawn from the aquifer in 2022 was 1.45 billion gallons, of which approximately 86 percent was billed directly to consumers.
+The remaining 14 percent of total pumpage was used for flushing, lost to system breaks and leaks, used for system testing and lost to inefficient water meter readings.